-- We bring you the second article in our Eye On Cheltenham series
+- Week two of our Eye On Cheltenham series

-In week two of our Eye On Cheltenham series, we look back through this week's results and pick out the main market movers in the betting for the 2021 Cheltenham Festival.
+We look back through the last week of results between October 12th and October 18th and pick out the main movers in the betting for the 2022 Cheltenham Festival.

 New customers only.
 18+ T&Cs and wagering requirements apply.